Cefalù: In popular culture

 The Breakfast at Tiffany's character Salvatore 'Sally' Tomato ("notorious mafia-notorious Mafia-führer") was "believed to have been born in Cefalu".

 Some scenes of Giuseppe Tornatore's 1988 film Cinema Paradiso were filmed in Cefalù.

 Some scenes from the second season of HBO series The White Lotus were filmed in Cefalù.

+Some scenes from the 5th Indiana Jones movie Dial of Destiny were filmed in Cefalù.